-2. is sub dividing of customers into homogenous sub set of customers where any
+2. \\\\\is sub dividing of customers into homogenous sub set of customers where any district and urban/rural area.

-sub set may conceivably selected as market target to be reached with distinct marketing mix

-A. Mass Marketing
+- A. Mass Marketing

-Collective marketing
+- B. Collective marketing

-Distributive Segmentation
+- C. Distributive Segmentation

-D. Market Segmentation
+- D. Market Segmentation

-3. $Segmenting\ consumer\ based\ on\ factors\ like\ climate\ zone,\ continents/country,\ region\ ,\ state\ ,$

-district and urban/rural area.
+- 3. Segmenting consumer based on factors like climate zone, continents/country, region , state ,

-Demographic Segmentation
+- A. Demographic Segmentation

-Geographic segmentation
+- B. Geographic segmentation

+- C. Psychographic Segmentation

-Psychographic Segmentation Behavioural Segmentation
+- D. Behavioural Segmentation

-υ. benavioural Segmentation

-4. segmentation Groups customers according to their life-style and buying
+- gegmentation Groups customers according to their life-style and buying psychology.

-psychology.

-A. Demographic Segmentation
+- A. Demographic Segmentation

-B. Geographic segmentation
+- B. Geographic segmentation

-C. Psychographic Segmentation
+- C. Psychographic Segmentation

-D. Behavioural Segmentation
+- D. Behavioural Segmentation

-5. The customers can be divided into certain segments on the basis of their knowledge, use or
+- 5. The customers can be divided into certain segments on the basis of their knowledge, use or

 response to a product.
 This type of segmentation is known as :

-A. Demographic Segmentation
+- A. Demographic Segmentation

-В. Geographic segmentation
+- B. Geographic segmentation

-C. Psychographic Segmentation
+- C. Psychographic Segmentation

-D. Behavioural Segmentation
+- D. Behavioural Segmentation

-6. Effective Market Segmentation is
+- 6. Effective Market Segmentation is

-Measurable and Accessible
+- A. Measurable and Accessible

-Sustainable Sustainable
+- B. Sustainable

-Differentiable and actionable
+- C. Differentiable and actionable

-D All the above
+- D. All the above

-υ.
-7 in the above

-7. The products are made to cater the needs and wants of all the people.
+- 7. The products are made to cater the needs and wants of all the people.
 This type of marketing

-is known as:
+is known as :

-A. Mass marketing
+- A. Mass marketing

-Segmentation
+- B. Segmentation

+- C. Niches

-Niches Individualized Marketing
+- D. Individualized Marketing

-₽. maria and and and and and and and and and an

-8. Porsche concentrates only on the sports car market.
-This type of marketing is known as:
+- 8. Porsche concentrates only on the sports car market.
+This type of marketing is known as :

-A. Mass marketing
+- A. Mass marketing

-B. Segmentation
+- B. Segmentation

-C. Niches
+- C. Niches

-D. Individualized Marketing
+- D. Individualized Marketing

-9. Plus Size clothing is an example of which type of marketing:
+- 9. Plus Size clothing is an example of which type of marketing :

-A. Mass marketing
+- A. Mass marketing

-B. Segmentation
+- B. Segmentation

-C. Niches
+- C. Niches

-D. Individualized Marketing
+- D. Individualized Marketing

-10. A is a more narrowly defined customer group.
+- 10. A \\\\\\ is a more narrowly defined customer group.
 It is identified by dividing a

 segment into sub segments.

-A. Mass marketing
+- A. Mass marketing

-B. Segmentation
+- B. Segmentation

-C. Niches
+- C. Niches

-D. Individualized Marketing
+- D. Individualized Marketing

-11. The Ultimate level of segmentation leads to segments of one, also called
+- 11. The Ultimate level of segmentation leads to segments of one, also called \\\\\\.

-A. Mass marketing
+- A. Mass marketing

-B. Segmentation
+- B. Segmentation

-C. Niches
+- C. Niches

-D. Individualized Marketing
+- D. Individualized Marketing

-12. Lenskart marketing of AI enabled social media sharing is an example of :
+- 12. Lenskart marketing of AI enabled social media sharing is an example of :

-A. Mass marketing
+- A. Mass marketing

-B. Segmentation
+- B. Segmentation

-C. Niches
+- C. Niches

-D. Individualized Marketing
+- D. Individualized Marketing

-13. The companies that target market very narrowly is called:
+- 13. The companies that target market very narrowly is called:

-A. mass marketing
+- A. mass marketing

-B. segment marketing
+- B. segment marketing

-C. Niche Marketing
+- C. Niche Marketing

-D. micro marketing
+- D. micro marketing

-14. Niche marketing helps more in
+- 14. Niche marketing helps more in

-A. smaller firms B. larger firms
+- A. smaller firms

+- B. larger firms